mushi333/2021-FIT4003-SBSE-for-self-driving-cars/README.md

 Alternatively, you can follow these steps in the PyCharm IDE to run the application by using venv.

 ### **Steps to run app.py through PyCharm**
-* Create new PyCharm project
+* Create a new PyCharm project
 * Install the needed dependencies from above
 * Modify app.py to suit your requirements
 * Run app.py